DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-fixed-columns.md

 Field | Type | Description
 ------|------|------------
-side | string | Specifies the side of the table to which the cell should be fixed. component | ComponentType&lt;[Table.CellProps](table.md#tablecellprops)&gt; | A table cell component that should be rendered as a fixed cell. showLeftDivider | boolean | Specifies whether the left divider should be rendered. showRightDivider | boolean | Specifies whether the right divider should be rendered.
+side | 'left' &#124; 'right' | Specifies the side of the table to which the cell should be fixed. component | ComponentType&lt;[Table.CellProps](table.md#tablecellprops)&gt; | A table cell component that should be rendered as a fixed cell. showLeftDivider | boolean | Specifies whether the left divider should be rendered. showRightDivider | boolean | Specifies whether the right divider should be rendered.